gogicha007/Numwords_KA/README.md

 # Numwords_KA
-converts numbers to words in Georgian language
+Converts numbers to words in Georgian language

+## converts numbers up to Billion